-Applications for membership should be sent to Paul Gaskell, 28 Bulan Road, Headington, Oxford, OX3 7HT (oxfordshirerecordsociety@ gmail.com).
+Applications for membership should be sent to Paul Gaskell, 28 Bulan Road, Headington, Oxford, OX3 7HT (oxfordshirerecordsociety@gmail.com).
 New members receive a volume of their choice from those still in print.
-Further information can be obtained on the Society's website: www.oxfordshire-record-society.org.uk
+Further information can be obtained from www. oxfordshire-record-society.org.uk